Interviews

 George Packer Berry Professor of Neurobiology

-Edward Kravitz was born in 1932 in New York, New York.
-He grew up in The Bronx and attended the City College of New York.
-He earned his PhD in Biological Chemistry at the University of Michigan, and was recruited to Harvard Medical School by Steve Kuffler in 1960.
+Edward Kravitz was born in 1932 in New York City, NY.
+He grew up in the Bronx and attended the City College of New York.
+He earned his PhD in biological chemistry at the University of Michigan, and was recruited to Harvard Medical School by Steve Kuffler in 1960.

-Dr. Kravitz was part of the inaugural Neurobiology department at Harvard Medical School, and in addition to his research on GABA, neurotransmitters, and neuroethology, has been an advocate for diversity and inclusion throughout his career.
+Dr. Kravitz was part of the inaugural Neurobiology Department at Harvard Medical School, and in addition to his research on GABA, neurotransmitters, and neuroethology, he has been an advocate for diversity and inclusion throughout his career.

 Interview Transcript